 Do not overspend, even if you have a HUGE space.
 For now, just get the essentials if you have limited space in your house.
 Gradually you may have to make more space as your baby grows by disposing of some stuff or selling a couple of baby gear that you do not need anymore.

 Utilize a closet

 With limited space, you have to stay more focussed on organizing it a nice way so it does not look like a mess.

 A closet can be used to hang in baby’s outfits, onesies, etc. You can have a separate drawer for bibs, burp cloths, socks, shoes, blankets, swaddles, and hats, etc.

 Also, you can have a separate caddy or shelf assigned to baby’s toiletries towels, bath essentials, baby medicines like gas drops, and baby’s health essentials like Windi, nose Frida aspirator, etc.

 Products you need to organize baby’s stuff for the nursery

-No matter what kind of space you have in your house for your baby.
-Either you are setting up a nursery or your baby is going to share a room with you, whatever you choose, you need to organize before your baby arrives.
+Either you are setting up a nursery or your baby is going to share a room with you, you need to organize your and baby stuff before the baby arrives.

 1. Drawers organizers